How Anti-Asian Discrimination Is Disguised In Beauty Trends

-It's no secret that the pandemic has resulted in a concerning surge of anti-Asian hate crime.
-Racist generalisations of a "Chinese virus" have been weaponised against East Asians in particular and, combined with the Atlanta shootings in March, the normalisation of racism towards Asian people in Western society has moved to the forefront of conversations.
-The UK is no stranger to anti-Asian hate, as recent heavily criticised race reports suggest.
+Since the start of the pandemic, there's been a concerning surge of anti-Asian hate crime, with racist generalizations of a "Chinese virus" weaponized against East Asians in particular.
+Combined with the Atlanta shootings in March, the normalization of racism towards Asian people in Western society has moved to the forefront of conversations.
+The UK is no stranger to anti-Asian hate, as recent heavily criticized race reports suggest.
 There is a wealth of Asian culture here, and many Asian people have experienced abuse.

+Amid the ongoing discussions, the beauty industry is on the top of people's minds.
+In recent years, it has become apparent that racism and cultural appropriation towards South and Southeast, Western, and Central Asians is normalized in so-called beauty "trends."
+From "skin brightening" to facial fillers, many trends are rooted in white-favoring beauty standards and erase people of color.
+Unintentional or not, it needs to be challenged.

 Advertisement

-Amid the ongoing discussions, the beauty industry is on the tip of people's tongues; in recent years, it has become apparent that racism and cultural appropriation towards South and Southeast, Western and Central Asians is normalised in so-called beauty 'trends'.
-From 'skin brightening' to facial fillers, many trends are rooted in white-favouring beauty standards and erase people of colour.
-Unintentional or not, it needs to be challenged.

 Social media has become a frenzy of big beauty movements.
-One major 'look' which has swept across all platforms is the 'fox eye' trend.
-Endorsed by makeup artists and Instagram influencers alike, it involves distorting one's eye and brow shape using thick, light-coloured concealer, tape – or in the case of many people – Botox.
+One major "look" that has swept across all platforms is the "fox eye" trend.
+Endorsed by makeup artists and Instagram influencers alike, it involves distorting one's eye and brow shape using thick, light-colored concealer, tape, or even Botox.
 The goal is to achieve an upward slanted look.
 On TikTok alone, the #foxeyemakeup hashtag has 25.4 million views and counting.
-It can't be ignored that this opens a gateway to fetishising Asian features and is entirely ignorant.
+It can't be ignored that this opens a gateway to fetishizing Asian features, and is entirely ignorant.

-"The fox eye trend is catastrophic to the Asian community," agrees tattoo artist Alex Lawson.
-As the fox eye peaked in popularity, many pointed out that it relies on taking facial features from East Asians; features which have often been mocked.
-It's wrong – not to mention racist – to glorify these features on white faces alone.
-"I've had strangers in the street pulling their eyes and shouting slurs at me," continues Lawson.
+"The fox eye trend is catastrophic to the Asian community," tattoo artist Alex Lawson says.
+As the fox eye peaked in popularity, many pointed out that it relies on taking facial features from East Asians — features that have often been mocked.
+It's wrong, not to mention racist, to glorify these features on white faces alone.
+"I've had strangers in the street pulling their eyes and shouting slurs at me," Lawson continues.
 "People want to wear Asian features without living the effect of being an actual Asian person."
 Photographer and podcast host Natalie Lam also voices her concern about the fox eye trend.
 "We were mocked for so many years and we still are," she says.
-"It's insulting that Westerners can pick and choose things which are out of our control and just drop the 'trend' when the next one appears."
+"It's insulting that Westerners can pick and choose things that are out of our control and just drop the 'trend' when the next one appears."

+As the "fox eye" makeup trend peaked in popularity, many pointed out that it relies on taking facial features from East Asians — features that have often been mocked.
+It's wrong, not to mention racist, to glorify these features on white faces alone.

+Dr. Anjali Mahto, a consultant dermatologist and beauty expert, says the trend makes her uneasy.
+"I feel really uncomfortable with anything that changes one's ethnic features," she says.
+Though some might argue that it's unconscious and unintentional, the popularity of the fox eye trend proves that beauty and racism are so intertwined that stealing from other races, ethnicities, and cultures has become the norm.
+If the basis of your "aesthetic" comes from the oppression of others, it is unfair and unjust.
+"The opposite of this, often in Far Eastern countries, is having plastic surgery to remove eyelid folds to create a more Westernized experience," Dr. Mahto adds, referring to blepharoplasty, also known as double eyelid surgery.
+It is popular among East Asian people and is said to make one's features appear more Caucasian, as women strive to achieve Eurocentric standards of beauty.

 Advertisement